Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 ## About retrieving a certificate using the _Venafi Provider for Terraform_

-> **NOTE** The only purpose of the credentials used in this example is illustrative, in a real life scenario they must be considered as **weak** and **insecure**. <!-- This seems like a strange place for this note; is this about the generic creds used in the steps below?
+> **Best Practice:** In general, be careful when using self-signed certificates because of the inherent risks of no identity verification or trust control.
+The public and private keys are both held by the same entity.
+Also, self-signed certificates cannot be revoked; they can only be replaced.
+If an attacker has already gained access to a system, the attacker can spoof the identity of the subject.
+Of course, CAs can revoke a certificate only when they discover the compromise.<!-- This seems like a strange place for this note; is this about the generic creds used in the steps below?
 And is the intent to tell users that they shouldn't use simple passwords (e.g. "password") in production environments?
 Once I understand the purpose, I can suggest some changes... -->

 We'll be managing the following file structure: